 A1.
 Drug Law Offences (EMCDDA Statistical bulletin)

-“The term ‘reports for drug law offences’ covers different concepts, varying between countries.
+The term ‘reports for drug law offences’ covers different concepts, varying between countries.
 Drug law offences usually refer to offences such as drug production, trafficking and dealing as well as drug use and possession for use.
-Although in some countries, drug use and/or possession for use are not considered as criminal offences and attract administrative sanctions, reports for these were included in the data presented here.”
+Although in some countries, drug use and/or possession for use are not considered as criminal offences and attract administrative sanctions, reports for these were included in the data presented here.

 Country’s: UE (28) + TK + NW